 Berrien County, MI

 For nearly 40 years, drivers have exited either I-94 or US-31 onto Napier Avenue to continue their journey into southwest Michigan or northern Indiana.
-After many years of planning, construction of the final segment of US-31 began in 2020.
+After many years of planning, construction of the US-31 Connector final segment began in 2020.

 SME worked with the design-build team to evaluate the risks associated with design and construction of the proposed bridges, large culverts, and earthwork associated with the project.
 Bridges utilized mechanically stabilized earth (MSE) abutments and either shallow or deep foundation systems at the interior piers.